A question entrepreneurs frequently ask me is:

 Grab your Website Page Planner now and get started!

-My friends, Kathi and Roger Lipp, started Communicator Academy to equip and encourage men and women to be the communicators God made them to be.
+My friends, Kathi and Roger Lipp, started Writing at the Red House to equip and encourage men and women to be the communicators God made them to be.
 Their focus is on helping upcoming speakers and authors further their reach through best practices, training, and coaching.

 I met Kathi in 2014, when we both began serving on the board of directors for West Coast Christian Writers.
 Roger is an unofficial board member, doing a ton of tech stuff behind the scenes at our writers’ confernces.